FuelLabs/fuels-rs/docs/src/abigen/the-abigen-macro.md

 ```

 Each `ProgramType` gets its own `mod` based on the `name` given in the `abigen!`.
 Inside the respective mods the custom
 types used by that program are generated, as well as the bindings through which the actual calls can be made.
-The bindings also

 There is one extra `mod` called `shared_types` which is generated if `abigen!` detects that the given programs share
 types.
 Instead of each `mod` regenerating the type for itself, the type is lifted out into the `shared_types` module and